MohanadAlemam/fraud-detection-credit-card/README.txt

 PROJECT OVERVIEW

 Machine Learning (ML) Project designed to detect fraudulent credit card transactions utilizing interpretable models.
-The dataset used is the Kaggle "Credit Card Fraud Detection" is highly imbalanced with only less than 1% of the data are labelled as fraudulent.
-This a significant challenge due to majority-class bias, requiring careful handling of imbalance and tuning of hyperparameters.
+The dataset used is Kaggle's "Credit Card Fraud Detection".
+This dataset is highly imbalanced (only less than 1% of the data are labelled as fraudulent).
+This poses a significant challenge due to majority-class bias, requiring careful handling of imbalance and tuning of hyperparameters.

 Author: Mohanad Alemam